-After arrival in Bangkok we head south to the shores of the Bay of Bangkok and the vast areas of saltpans that form the vital overwintering habitat for hundreds of thousands of shorebirds, where one of the most highly sought of these birds on the planet, Spoon-billed Sandpiper, can be found during the non-breeding season.
-We will be putting all of our effort into finding this sought-after bird, along with many other species.
+This short, small-group tour forms a circuit around central Thailand, starting and ending in Bangkok.
+After arrival in Bangkok, we head south to the shores of the Bay of Bangkok and the vast areas of saltpans that form the vital overwintering habitat for hundreds of thousands of shorebirds, where one of the most highly sought birds on the planet, Spoon-billed Sandpiper, can be found during the non-breeding season.
+We will be putting all of our efforts into finding this sought-after bird, along with many other species.
 In fact, over 40 species of shorebirds can be found here in a couple of days birdwatching!

-Itinerary (10 days/9 nights)
+Detailed Itinerary (10 days/9 nights)

-Day 1: Arrival in Bangkok
+Day 1.
+Arrival in Bangkok

-After your afternoon arrival at Suvarnabhumi Airport in Bangkok you will take the short transfer to our nearby hotel for the night with the rest of the day at leisure.
+After your afternoon arrival at Suvarnabhumi Airport in Bangkok you will take the short transfer to our nearby hotel for the night, with the rest of the day at leisure.
 We will have a group evening meal together.

 Overnight: Bangkok Airport area